stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ### Assigning users sandbox namespaces

 Bill assigned the ownership of `bluesky` tenant to `Anna` and `Anthony`.
-Now if the users want sandboxes to be made for them, than they'll ask `Bill` to switch on `sandbox` in the tenant custom resource.
+Now if the users want sandboxes to be made for them, than they'll ask `Bill` to switch on `sandbox` functionality in the tenant custom resource.

 ```yaml
 kubectl apply -f - << EOF